-I am also a RStudio certified R Trainer.
-I co-teach a class in the UNC Epidemiology Department (EPID 701 – now in its 4th year) and public workshops on how to use the statistical programming language R for Public Health Epidemiology.
+Teaching: I am also a RStudio certified R Trainer.
+I co-teach a class in the UNC Epidemiology Department (EPID 701) and public workshops on how to use the statistical programming language R for Public Health Epidemiology.

 Mission: I’m committed to centering public health practice and research here in NC at the local and state levels, though also have projects with national connections.
-My unique strengths are my diverse practice and education background in epidemiology, informatics, social justice, and management, and my experience directly working with data from over a dozen of NC DHHS public health surveillance systems.
+My unique strengths are my diverse practice and education background in epidemiology, data science, informatics, social justice, and management, and my experience directly working with data from dozens of NC DHHS public health data systems.

-Research Topics: At left you’ll find my resume/curriculum vitae, contact info, and a visual portfolio of projects I’ve been involved in.
-These include collaborations with county (e.g. community health assessments) and state health departments that often involve data visualization and spatial/GIS map-making work.
-Public health content areas include: opioid abuse & overdose, alcohol and tobacco density, EHR informatics and evaluation, child maltreatment, policing and racial equity, and environmental racism (e.g. industrial livestock operations).
+Research Topics: At left you’ll find my resume/curriculum vitae, contact info, and a visual portfolio of select past projects.
+These include collaborations with county (e.g. community health assessments) and state health departments and national partners that often involve data visualization and spatial/GIS map-making work.
+My public health focus areas include: opioid abuse & overdose, alcohol and tobacco density, EHR informatics and evaluation, child maltreatment, disparities in policing and racial equity, and environmental racism (e.g. industrial livestock operations).